digitaltrails/onvifeye/README.md

   [TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition](
   https://github.com/peterstamps/TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition).
-* Thanks go out to Graham Huang, TP-Link Support, and Solla-topee, TP-Link Community Support for responding so rapidy to my enquiries concerning missing ONVIF detection data.
-A 48-hour response with new firmware - quite remarkable.
+* Thanks go out to Graham Huang, TP-Link Support, and Solla-topee, TP-Link Community Support for responding so rapidly to my enquiries concerning missing ONVIF detection data.
+A 48-hour response with new firmware, quite remarkable.